The Six, directed by Arthur Jones, is a Chinese documentary about the Titanic and its hidden stories, with James Cameron as Executive Producer.

 The Six is and will remain a provocative example to invite us to think about these questions.

 When the music starts to play and the credits begin to roll, you will be in tears without realising.
-It is not necessarily about what the overseas Chinese community have gone through in this deadly tragedy and beyond.
+It is not only about what the overseas Chinese have gone through in this deadly tragedy and beyond.
 It is an overwhelming feeling which combines a sense of sadness and hope – there is a lot we can do to make this world a better place, together.

 For that advocacy, it also applies to contemporary film reviewing culture.
 Current film critics who write in English for major medias are a little confused regarding how to approach films made in or financed by China.
 The world has moved on and so shall the critics.